Clippers rally from 28 down, beat Celtics 123-112

 Irving left with 2 1/2 minutes left in the second quarter after spraining his right knee while weaving through traffic on defense.
 Boston led by 20 at the time, and the team quickly announced that he would not return.

 Irving finished with 14 points and two assists in 14 minutes.
-He had been averaging 23.8 points and seven assists this season.
 He missed the last 15 games and all of the playoffs last year with injuries to his left knee.

 BEAT L.A.

-The game was the last in a rivalry week for Boston and Los Angeles that began when the Patriots beat the Rams in the Super Bowl.
+The game was the last in a rivalry week for Boston and Los Angeles that began with the Super Bowl.
 The Celtics lost to the Lakers on Thursday night, and the Bruins beat the Los Angeles Kings earlier Saturday 5-4 in overtime.

 The Red Sox also beat the Dodgers in the World Series, back in October.